-Changes in chapter Update of text March 2019 KS & JM & JMP
+Changes in chapt er March 2020 KS & JM & JMP

 Agricultural activities in Finland

 Agriculture in Finland is characterized by the northern climate and self-sufficiency in most major agricultural products.
 Its economic role is declining in terms of GDP and employment in primary production, but together with the food industry and forestry with which it is linked, it forms a significant part of the Finnish economy.
 The majority of farms and agricultural land in Finland lie between the 60th and 65th parallel, making it the only country in the world with a significant agricultural sector so far in the north.
 The percentage of farms concentrating on animal production increases towards the north and east.